The Public Works Department plans, organizes, and maintains stormwater permitting, streets, parks, town facilities

 8:00 am - noon

-Click Here! for more information about this service.
+Click Here! for details about this yard waste service.

 If you know of a streetlight that needs repair, please direct your concerns to the power companies listed below.
 Leland Public Works Department does not maintain streetlights.

 Progress Energy Customers

 Link Internet Reporting Form

 Phone (800) 452-2777

 The Town maintains smaller streets in Leland.
 For a list of those streets, CLICK HERE.

 The NC DOT maintains larger roads throughout the Town, such as: Highway 74/76, Lanvale Road, South Navassa Road, Old Fayetteville, Village Road, River Road and Highway 17.

 To report streetlight malfunctions or road issues to the NC DOT, CLICK HERE.